Free demo

 When a pass from one team member to another team member is intercepted by the opponent, it is tracked as an unsuccessful pass.
 As with successful passes, this is a metric that can vary a lot from position to position.
 A holding midfielder might be expected to have fewer unsuccessful passes while offensive players are expected to play with a higher degree of risk.

 The ball possession is a dynamic number that showcases how much time and percentage of each individual player and the team as a whole are in possession of the ball throughout the match.
-Available Q3, 2022.
+Coming soon.

 One of the biggest leaps from youth to senior football is arguably the passing speed.
 At the highest senior level, passes are fast and hard and it takes a great deal of control for a player to handle it.
 Based on this insight, the passing speed of youth players proves to be a vital indicator of how a player will handle the transformation to senior football.

 The value of a successful pass is very often correlated with the direction of the pass – as successful forward passes have a high impact on how many chances and goals a team creates.
-Available Q3, 2022.
+Coming soon.

 Depending on playing style the distance of passes throughout a match prove as an important game play information.
 For some teams, it might be part of the game plan to send the ball directly from defense over the midfield as much as possible whereas others base their play on short passing right from the goalie.